Skip to main content

 • DTMF intercept flags

-Building experimental multimodal arrays unsupported by standardized open-source serialization components entirely.
+Building experimental multimodal architectures not yet supported by open-source serialization frameworks.

 Development Complexity